Introduction to Teaching CLIL

 - CLIL aims: dual focus on content and language

-- Teacher competences: What does a CLIL teacher do?
+- Teacher competencies: What does a CLIL teacher do?

 - Theoretical underpinnings: The four Cs and the three Ds of CLIL